Welcome to the Sixth Form

 Welcome to the Sixth Form at the Royal Alexandra and Albert School.

-We’re a mixed-gender state boarding school in Reigate, Surrey, for students aged 7-18 years, where parents pay for the wrap-around care and the education is funded by the government.
+We’re a mixed-gender state boarding school with a sixth form in Reigate, Surrey, (within easy reach of London and the South East of England) for students aged 7-18 years, where parents pay for the wrap-around care and the education is funded by the government.
 That means our charges are considerably lower.

-With 170 students in the Sixth Form, we’re small enough to care for each student but big enough to offer a diverse community of students from many different backgounds.
+With 190 students (boarding and non-boardng combined) in the Sixth Form, we’re small enough to care for each student but big enough to offer a diverse community of students from many different backgrounds.

 We have impressive academic results.
 In recent years our students have secured places at some of the country's best universities, including Cambridge, Bristol and Durham.
 Students go on to study a wide range of subjects including the highly competitive courses of Medicine and Veterinary Science.